 LONG ISLAND, NEW YORK -- Recently a consumer posted a complaint about her experience with Century 21 Department Stores.
 She wanted to return a coat after a 3 month period and expected a full refund/credit.
 I have to say that to even expect a store to allow you to return merchandise after a whole season, which in retail is about 3 months, is quite frankly unreasonable.

 The fact is that the store does its best to accommodate customers in matters regarding returns.
 Even if the item is "brand new" to your eyes it has lost its value as a seasonal piece of merchandise.
 As consumers we should shop wisely and resist the buy-to-return mentality that is very often taken these days.
-Most stores have a less liberal return policy than Century 21.. a refund/credit is given according to return policy.
+Most stores have a less liberal return policy than Century 21..
+A refund/credit is given according to return policy.
 As an employee and a consumer, I think that a thumbs up is in order for Century 21 and its attention to the consumer.

 NEW JERSEY -- The customer service policy is not customer service friendly.
 I bought a coat 10-27-07.
-I have never worn the coat, it was intact receipt attach paper wrapping on zipper in place.
+I have never worn the coat.
+It was intact, receipt attach paper wrapping on zipper in place.
 The coat was in immaculate condition.
 I returned the coat 01-19-08 with original store receipt.
 I did not expect my money back, I expected store credit.
-The store would not give me store credit for the $189 that I paid for the coat, instead would only give me $90 because that is the sale price for the coat.
+The store would not give me store credit for the $189 that I paid for the coat.
+Instead, would only give me $90 because that is the sale price for the coat.
 I felt that I was robbed with my eyes open.

 I spoke to 2 managers and that is all they were willing to do.
-Think this a a RIP OFF.
+Think this as a RIP OFF.
 They already got my entire amount now I have to be a $100 dollars out of luck.
-Other stores such as Marshall and Macy's would have given you store credit for your entire amount if you produce a receipt.
+Other stores such as Marshalls and Macy's would have given you store credit for your entire amount if you produce a receipt.
 I am outraged.
-I HAVE BEEN ROBBED
+I HAVE BEEN ROBBED.

-EGG HARBOR TWP, NEW JERSEY -- Advertising a property for 99,500 as 2.29 Acres with a century old house, but the real price is 435,000.
+EGG HARBOR TWP, NEW JERSEY -- Advertising a property for 99,500 as 2.29 acres with a century old house, but the real price is 435,000.
 That is outright lie, I guess NJ has no law against it, but morally it is wrong.
 Shame shame shame.
 Anyone coming across their listing, please approach carefully.